 The tendons connect muscle to bone and often near a joint.
 Tendinopathy is an injury to the tendon.
 It causes pain, inflammation, and makes movement difficult.
 Tendinopathy may be:

 Copyright © Nucleus Medical Media, Inc.

 Tendinopathy is most often caused by overuse of a muscle and tendon.
 Over time, the regular strain on the tendon causes the structure of the tendon to change.

 Shoulder tendons are overused most often with:

-Symptoms develop gradually over time.
-Pain usually slowly increases with use.
+Symptoms will develop gradually over time.
+Pain may not always be present but slowly increases with use.

 Bursitis can cause similar pain symptoms.
-Your doctor may inject an anesthetic medication.
-If the pain goes away it may suggest bursitis not tendinopathy.
+Your doctor may inject a medication that numbs pain.
+If the pain goes away, it may suggest bursitis not tendinopathy.

 Severe injuries may require surgery to repair the tendon.
 The type of surgery will depend on the specific injuries.

 To help reduce your chance of shoulder tendinopathy: